 Shrimp Pad Thai, an effortless yet exquisite meal.
-It’s a shame that a majority of us go for take-out when we can make these noodles right at home in less than 30 minutes.
-I know one thing for sure, this meal will be far healthier, and you can use whatever ingredients your heart desires within the making.
-I have a variety of comfort foods that I savor, including these […]
+It’s a shame that a majority of us go for take-out.
+Just think about how we could make these noodles right at home in less than 30 minutes.
+I know one thing for sure, this meal will be far healthier.
+You can use whatever ingredients your heart desires within the making.
+Well, I have a variety of comfort foods…

 The small things make me happy, mostly things that are related to my family of 5 or email from a friend, or perhaps a reader who made your recipe.
 Those things make my heart full of joy.